All 32 Bands that Performed at Woodstock

 25. Ten Years After

-English blues-rock band Ten Years After performed five songs at Woodstock, including "Good Morning Little Schoolgirl," "Hear Me Calling," and "I'm Going Home."
-Between 1967 and 1974, Ten Years After recorded and released ten multimillion-selling albums, before breaking up in 1975.
+English blues-rock band Ten Years After performed five songs at Woodstock, including "Good Morning Little Schoolgirl," "Help Me" and "I'm Going Home."
+Between 1967 and 1974, Ten Years After recorded and released 10 multimillion-selling albums, before breaking up in 1975.
 After their entire catalog was digitally remastered and rereleased in 2001, three of the founding members got back together and are again recording and touring.

 26. The Band

 Albino blues singer and guitarist Johnny Winter released his first album in 1968.
-He performed nine songs at Woodstock, including two with his brother Edgar Winter, also an albino blues singer.
-The set included "Johnny B. Goode," "I Can't Stand It," and "Tobacco Road."
+He performed nine songs at Woodstock, including two with his brother Edgar Winter, also a blues singer with albinism.
+The set included "Johnny B. Goode," "I Can't Stand It" and "Tobacco Road."

-Folk rock supergroup Crosby, Stills, Nash & Young began their 16-song set around 3:00 a.m.
-Made up of former members of The Byrds, The Hollies, and Buffalo Springfield, Woodstock was only their second gig.
+Folk rock supergroup Crosby, Stills, Nash and Young began their 16-song set around 3 a.m.
+Sunday night (or make that Monday morning).
+Made up of former members of The Byrds, The Hollies and Buffalo Springfield, Woodstock was only their second gig.
 Their nine-song acoustic set included "Suite: Judy Blue Eyes" and "Marrakesh Express."
 The electric set that followed included "Long Time Gone" and "Find the Cost of Freedom."

 30. Paul Butterfield Blues Band